Respecting human rights and combating modern slavery

 At Boral, we recognise the inherent dignity of all people and are committed to respect and promote human rights.

 Since 2018, we have been working to strengthen our approach to assess and address the risk of modern slavery in our operations and supply chain in light of the Australian Modern Slavery Act 2018.

 The Australian Government introduced the Modern Slavery Act in November 2018 to support the Australian business community to identify and address their modern slavery risks and maintain responsible and transparent supply chains.
 The Act requires larger entities to provide an annual Modern Slavery Statement to the Australian Border Force for publication on a central online register.

-To comply with the Act, from 2020 Boral will publish an annual Modern Slavery Statement in conjunction with its Annual Report and Annual Review.
+From 2020, Boral will be reporting on how we assess and address these risks in an annual Modern Slavery Statement to be published in conjunction with our Annual Report and Annual Review.

-Boral’s actions to support its approach to modern slavery risk include:
+Boral’s planned actions to support its approach to modern slavery risk include:

-- Develop a formal process for reporting any incidence of modern slavery identified ‒ including to the Board and Board Audit & Risk Committee – and implementing and documenting remediation processes and procedures.
+- Develop a formal process for reporting any incidence of modern slavery identified ‒ including reporting to the Board and Board Audit & Risk Committee – and implementing remedial actions

 - Update relevant policies, standard operating procedures and supply agreements.